MarchosiasM/CTCI-practice-problems/README.md

 This is my own pull of another public CTCI Javascript repo, that contains all my attempts to solve the problems there-in, including Jest for testing (and practice writing tests)

-Original repo fond here: https://github.com/careercup/CtCI-6th-Edition-JavaScript
+Original repo found here: https://github.com/careercup/CtCI-6th-Edition-JavaScript

 # Cracking the Coding Interview 6th Edition - JavaScript